Let's talk about work life balance. It is definitely a relevant topic for me, right now! Read on to find out more about why.

 What does "work life balance" actually mean?
 It is important that you ask yourself this question as your definition of work life balance may be a lot different to mine.
 Maybe your work life balance is all about making sure you can pick your kids up from school.
 Perhaps you want to have weekends off to hang out with your family and friends or spend time on your hobbies.

 My work life balance is about juggling my day job and Pop Your Career whilst still making time for my husband, my pets and my family.
-Having a full time job and a side-hustle, I know that I have to work hard and that I won't have a lot of free time - that is the nature of the beast.
+Having a full time job and a side-hustle, I don't have a lot of free time.
+That is the nature of the beast.
 But I also don't think it is too much to ask to have at least one day a fortnight, where I don't have to work and I can give 100% of my attention to my loved ones.

 2. Set Boundaries and Communicate Them